dart-lang/language/working/augmentation-libraries/feature-specification.md

 It is a compile-time error if:

-*   The augmented constructor has any initializers or a body.
+*   The augmented constructor has any initializer list entries, a declared super-initializer, a body, or any initializing formal or super-parameters.

 #### Redirecting factory constructors